Kavi Mailing List Manager Help

 The Regular Subscriber list alias mailbox distributes the message to every user on the Regular Subscriber list.

 If the list has a digest, the message is forwarded to a digest alias mailbox, where it is stored until the next digest is generated.
-Digests are configured so that they are generated after a set period of time or when the volume of messages reaches a set volume.
+Digests are configured so that they are generated after a set period of time or when the volume of accumulated messages reaches some preconfigured number of bytes.

 'To:'

 First, the message is addressed to the list, so it has the listname in the 'To:' field instead of the individual subscriber's address.
-This protects subscriber's email addresses.
+This keeps a subscriber's email addresses from being revealed to every other subscriber on the mailing list.

 'From:'

-To protect the poster's private email address, this field contains the mailing list name.
+To protect the poster's email address, this field contains the mailing list name.

 'Reply-To'